igorkll/WinBox-Maker/README.md

 * winbox_resources/cursor - the directory where you can upload custom cursor files (.cur for different states)
 * winbox_resources/sources - the source code of your application for building using winbox maker

+## API
+winbox maker images have a local API that can be used by an application loaded in winbox maker. this can be used to control some aspects of the system from your user application.
+* C:\WinboxApi\reboot_to_desktop.bat - call this file from your application to reboot to the windows desktop. after reboot, your application will start again. this can be used for debugging or configuration.
+DO NOT USE this feature in the release build. since this allows you to get into the system interface, which may be unsafe for public kiosks

 ## custom cursor files (winbox_resources/cursor)
 * AppStarting.ani
 * Arrow.cur